Joshua Huddy: Legacy

 Huddy's legacy lives on throughout Central New Jersey, specifically Monmouth County.
 In Highlands, New Jersey, Huddy Park as well as a street are named after him.
 A plaque in West Park in Rumson, New Jersey honors Huddy's escape from the capsized boat he was captured on.
 Another plaque in Colts Neck, New Jersey was erected in 1977.

-There is also a restaurant in Colts Neck, Huddy's Inn, which is situated on the opposite corner from the original Colts Neck Inn.
-There is also a Huddy Park in Toms River, New Jersey, around the location of the original blockhouse.
+A restaurant in Colts Neck, Huddy's Inn, is situated on the opposite corner from the original Colts Neck Inn.

+Huddy Park, the oldest municipal park in Toms River, New Jersey, is located approximately near the site of the original blockhouse.